fairandsmart/right-consent/_about/01-overview.md

 title_seo: Consent Management Platform (CMP) - Open Source - Overview
 header:
   og_image: /assets/images/overview-records_og.jpg
+  og_description: Discover our Consent and preference Management Platform.
 description: Discover our Consent and preference Management Platform.
 Use data privacy to create value with trust, with our Privacy Center, backoffice application, and an Easy Integration.
 permalink: /about/overview/
 toc: false